rheachandok/DL_Final_Proj/README.md

 * You can try various methods of preventing collapse, **except** image reconstruction.
 That is - you cannot reconstruct target images as a part of your objective, such as in the case of [MAE](https://arxiv.org/pdf/2111.06377).
 * You have to rely only on the provided data in folder `/scratch/DL24FA/train`.
 However you are allowed to apply image augmentation.

+**Failing to meet the above constraints will result in deducted points or even zero points**

 ### Evaluation
 How do we evaluate the quality of our encoded and predicted representations?